microsoft/MSRC-Microsoft-Engage-API/src/Readme.md

 To use the C# example code you will need to copy the code into your project or solution because the C# example code file is not a runnable solution.

 <h3>Powershell</h3>
-To use the powershell module, download the entire module and enter your API Key and body while running it via command line, Powershell console, or by running the build file as Powershell.
+To use the powershell module, download the Powershell-Example-Code.Ps1 file and run it using a Powershell console, Command Line, or by right-clicking on the file and selecting "Run With Powershell".
+Then input your API-Key and your personalized JSON body that you filled out from the PowershellBody.txt file it will attempt to post to the engage API.

+If you are running via command line, you will need to call it like so:

+<b>C:\Users\username> powershell -noexit "yourFilePath"</b>

 <h3>Python</h3>
 To use the Python code example you will need to copy and paste the Ruby code into your project because the Python example code file is not runnable as-is.